 In your first year, you are introduced to the major forms of literature: poetry, narrative prose and drama.
 You study how writers of different backgrounds and time periods have confronted the subject of identity and the kinds of identities literature depicts.
 You also gain an understanding of critical theory and the way we read and think about literature in the 21st century.

 You study broad periods and genres of English and American literature and explore a variety of critical approaches in your second and final years.
-You take two modules in pre-1800 literature and then choose from a broad range of additional modules covering modern American literature, modernism, Shakespeare and Victorian literature.
+You take one module in pre-1800 literature and then choose from a broad range of additional modules covering modern American literature, modernism, Shakespeare and Victorian literature.

 In your final year, you move into specialised areas of study.
 Our specialist modules explore specific authors, genres or topics and have previously included contemporary British and Irish poetry, Thomas Hardy, the graphic novel, Native American Literature, the Brontës and postcolonial writing.
 You can also opt to complete a supervised dissertation.